KaterynaD/LCom_DW/dbt/LCom_DW/documentation/general.md

 The datetime the record was loaded in PST
 {% enddocs %}

+{% docs column_mon_year %}
+Reporting Month and Year in the form YYYYMM (the data are in the reported state at the end of this Year and Month)
+{% enddocs %}

+{% docs column_mon_lastday %}
+Reporting Month last date (the data are in the reported state at the date)
+{% enddocs %}

 {% docs column_fiscalyear %}
 Fiscal year in YYYY/YYYY format e.g. 2024/2025.
 {% enddocs %}